MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 >[!IMPORTANT]
 >
 > - Enforcement of DLP policies is available for [Managed Environments](/power-platform/admin/managed-environment-overview) only.
-Starting January 2024, only desktop flows that are located in Managed Environments will be evaluated by DLP policies.
+Starting **April 2024**, only desktop flows that are located in Managed Environments will be evaluated by DLP policies.
 > - DLP for desktop flows is available for versions of Power Automate for desktop 2.14.173.21294 or later.
 If you're using an earlier version, uninstall it and update to the latest version.

 ### View desktop flow action groups